This article is adapted from a talk given by Stephanie Thompson at the Private & Family Enterprise Exchange in Sydney.

 My dad was a rude, inappropriate, grossly insensitive and super-smart engineer and parent.
 He was critical, aggressive, offensive, obsessive — and funny, diligent, responsible, honest, loving and tender.

 It took me 35 years to truly understand why he had such a messy set of traits.

-I should say that I was in two minds whether to tell you about this.
+I was in two minds whether to tell you about this.
 I am a Psychologist after all, and find this diagnostic oversight a little professionally embarrassing.
 At the time I soothed myself with the notion that I wasn’t able to diagnose my family (and anyway I’m not supposed to) because I’m a Corporate Psychologist.
 I specialise in organisational and human resources issues, not psychiatric or developmental ones.

 Experience has long since taught me, of course, that this is a false distinction.